zspace/system.software.interview.gol.public/README.md

 * Note that we are aware of: https://github.com/duckythescientist/obfuscatedLife/blob/original/life.c and https://github.com/konmik/Life.
 However, you should strive for *humanly* *readable* C code.

+* Please do not submit code with TAB formatting -- spaces only.

-* Please submit your source code, makefile/project/solution files, and binaries in a zip archive, or as a GitHub link.
+* Please submit your source code, makefile/project/solution files, and/or binaries in a zip archive, as a GitHub link, or as a bare source file as instructed by the respective exercise page.

-* Thanks!
+We look forward to reading your code:

+Leo Kuznetsov - Principle Engineer / Architect
+Robert Kalnins - Sr. Director of Software / Platform
+System Software Team - <system.software.jobs@zspace.com>